pcstyle-os/pcstyledev/ssh-server/README.md

-# pcstyle.dev SSH Contact Form Server
+# pcstyle.dev SSH Contact Server

-An SSH-accessible terminal contact form that allows users to send messages directly from their terminal.
+SSH-accessible terminal contact form that allows users to send messages directly from their terminal.

 ## 🚀 Features